Interest Rate Forecast Australia: Will Rates Drop Below 3.5% In 2025?

 Domestic factors are naturally impacted by major downturns, conflicts or catastrophes globally that impact our terms of trade and the cost of imported goods.

-Two in five economic experts surveyed by Finder in December said Donald Trump’s return to the White House would be bad for Australia’s economy.
+A number of economic experts think Donald Trump’s return to the White House will be bad for Australia’s economy.

 “Trump's policy platform and likely leadership style will likely add further volatility to financial markets and global geopolitical tensions, but the impact on Australia may be more-so via our largest trading partners than directly," according to Bendigo Bank’s David Robertson.